 - The appeal judge, by way of his judgment, made it pretty clear to me that he was an unqualified judge as he had no clue what Common Law Maxims are.
 From my point of view and in my opinion (based on my research of the law), this is completely unacceptable.

 - In his RFJ, the appeal judge labeled me an Organized Pseudo-legal Commercial Argument (OPCA) litigant a.k.a.
 Free-man-on-the-Land litigants — which I am not.
-My motion arguments are of my own work based on the legal research I have conducted and to my knowledge OPCA litigants are not bringing forward Charter arguments.
-I was labeled this because of “some similarities”.
+My motion arguments are of my own work based on the research I have conducted and to my knowledge OPCA litigants are not bringing forward Charter arguments (which I now believe was also a mistake).
+I was labeled an OPCA litigant because of “some similarities”.

 - The decision this Supreme Court judge made was completely puzzling as she (again) did not address any of the legal issues I brought forward.
 She simply stated there was “no merit” for my appeal and did not give details as to how my arguments did not work as it pertains to the law – ignoring case law; the Charter; Natural Justice; and Common Law Maxims (principles of law).
 She also failed to see clearly [I guess] within the transcript and with my explanation in court “as to how a hostile environment was created with the deceptive tactics used by the Crown”.
 (Note: These appeal arguments were not related to Right to Travel issues – they were focused on Charter rights issues pertaining to not getting a fair hearing and not being fully heard (11(d) Charter Application).
 The matter addressing not getting a trial within a reasonable time (11(b) Charter Application) was intended to be argued before the trial, but I did bring it to the attention of the appeal courts at certain times as that was what I was originally going to focus on before I sought out legal consultation.
 It was then that I learned that an 11(d) should be focused on for the appeal.
 Regardless, an 11(b) is still on the table.)